Little Neck Clams in Wine and Garlic Broth

 Little Neck Clams in Wine and Garlic Broth are gently steamed in a delicious broth.
 It is made with garlic, white wine, crushed red pepper, and fresh parsley.

+Altogether, the flavors of wine, garlic, and natural clam juices make this dish so sensational!
 Don’t forget the crushed red pepper.
 The smallest ingredient will always give any dish a pop!

-This recipe for Little Neck Clams in Wine and Garlic Broth is truly an all-star seafood dish for dinner.
+This recipe for Steamed Little Neck Clams in Wine and Garlic Broth is truly an all-star seafood dish for dinner.
 You’ll have to try it!

 Buon Appetite!